Vinifera-Developers/Vinifera/docs/New-Features-and-Enhancements.md

 ### Hardcoded Speeches

-Speeches that are hardcoded to be played by the game are now played by name.
-If you provide `EVA.INI`, ensure that these speeches are present.
-Their position in the list is not important.
+Some speeches are played by engine code in response to game events (mission accomplished, low power, unit ready, and so on) rather than by triggers.
+Vinifera looks these up by INI name, so when you provide a custom `EVA.INI` every name in the table below must exist in it — otherwise the corresponding event will play no speech.
+The order of the entries is not significant; only the names matter.

 - :::{dropdown} List of hardcoded speech names